 To solve a pervasive global problem like ocean plastic pollution, stakeholders must design and deploy entirely new systems for plastics management.

-The circular economy builds upon the principles of reduction, reuse, and recycling—in that order—to address systems-level change and sustainable impact.
+The circular economy, which builds upon the principles of reduction, reuse, and recycling (in that order), is a critical framework for creating systems needed for breakpoint change and greater, long-lasting sustainable impact.

-- improve the integrity of plastics to make them safer and more durable,
+- Improving the integrity of necessary plastics to make them safer and more durable for longer-use;

-- and ensure that plastic products are easier to break down and recycle into something else that is usable.
+- Ensuring plastic products are easier to break down and recycle into something else that is usable;

 5 Ways to Combat Ocean Plastic Using Circular Economy Principles